 As I am discovering all of these facts, I am now starting to tell myself that I need to start tasting some of these red wines, so that I can appreciate all of the qualities that the tannins bring to the wine.

 Now that we know what some of the qualities and characteristics tannins bring to different types of wines, particularly red wines are, it begs the question, are there any other benefits or risks to be had from drinking wines that contain higher levels of tannins?

 It is possible as some scientific evidence suggests, that wines high in tannins can lead to lowered blood pressure, improved immune response (thank those antioxidants), and a greater balance in blood sugar.
-Like everything else, these benefits are best realized when wines high in tannins are enjoyed in moderation, as too much can lead to impacted liver function and increased blood pressure.
+You can read all about these studies and the potential health benefits of wine in our guide.

 Once the decision to harvest the grapes has been made, and the harvested grapes make their way to the winery, winemakers have the task of deciding the best way to macerate the grapes so as to achieve the best level of tannin extraction.